-I have found two online applications that will solve the problem.
+I have found two online applications that will turn your picture into cross stitch pattern for free.

-Yards of Yarn – a simple cross-stitch creator that has a lot of pros.
+Cross-stitch Pattern by Photo Generator – a simple cross-stitch online creator that has a lot of pros.

 - Simple instructions on the process;